tropycal/tropycal/docs/options/map_prop.rst

    * - Property
      - Description
+   * - plot_values
+     - Boolean for whether to plot label values for each gridpoint.
+Default is False.
    * - smooth
      - Number (in units of sigma) to smooth the data using scipy's gaussian filter.
 Default is 0 (no smoothing).
    * - cmap